MicrosoftLearning/mslearn-fabric/Instructions/Labs/17-enforce-model-security.md

 ### Clean up the solution

-In this task, you will clean up the solution by removing the dataset and the model roles.
+In this task, you will clean up the solution by removing the semantic model and the model roles.

-1. To remove the dataset, hover the cursor over the dataset, and when the ellipsis appears, select the ellipsis, and then select **Delete**.
+1. To remove the semantic model, hover the cursor over the semantic model, and when the ellipsis appears, select the ellipsis, and then select **Delete**.

 	![](../images/dp500-enforce-model-security-image37.png)

-	*You will republish a revised dataset in the next exercise.*
+	*You will republish a revised semantic model in the next exercise.*

 2. When prompted to confirm the deletion, select **Delete**.